ceph/ceph/doc/rbd/rbd-cloudstack.rst

 Limitations
 ===========

-- CloudStack will only bind to one monitor.
+- CloudStack will only bind to one monitor (You can however create a Round Robin DNS record over multiple monitors)
 - CloudStack does not support cloning snapshots.
+- You still need a (small) NFS based Primary Storage for the SystemVMs
 - You may need to compile ``libvirt`` to use version 0.9.13 with Ubuntu.